ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 With Kubernetes, you don't need to modify your application to use an unfamiliar service discovery mechanism.

-Kubernetes gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them.
+Kubernetes gives Pods their IP addresses and a single DNS name for a set of Pods, and can load-balance across them.

 ### Motivation